yassourlab/phlame-baselines/README.md

 # 🔥 PHLAME Baselines
 ---

-## 🎯 Purpose
+## 🎯 About PHLAME
 **PHLAME** (**PH**enotype prediction **L**ive **A**ssessment from **ME**tagenomic sequencing data) is a **standardized
 and comprehensive benchmark** for evaluating methods that predict **host phenotypes from gut metagenomic data**.

 PHLAME provides an **open and fair platform** for comparing predictive methods, with the goal of advancing the use of metagenomic data in Health research Disease monitoring.
-We Invite **method developers** to push the boundaries of performance while ensuring usability Encourage **users** to explore emerging tools that may better meet their needs

 It includes a diverse set of **binary classification tasks**, each consisting of:
 - A labeled **training set**